jimhigson/oboe.js-dissertation/main/main.md

 paradigm.

-Natural languages encourage our thinking to follow patterns that they easily support [@whorf56].
-This idea has been applied to programming, for example Ruby is intentionally designed to discourage global variables by using a less attractive notation [@rubylang].
+Natural languages encourage our thinking to follow patterns that they comfortably support [@whorf56].
+This idea has been applied to programming, for example the language Ruby is intentionally designed to discourage global variables by using a less attractive notation [@rubylang].
 It may be useful when exploring new techniques to question which established constructs are as they are because of languages which unintentionally